ArionSaad/Data-Collection-Pipeline/README.md

 - Created a docker image of scraper and uploaded to dockerhub.
 - Created an EC2 instance to run the docker image on AWS.
 - Created security group for EC2 with three inbound rules:
-- -- HTTP: Anywhere IPv4,
+	- HTTP: Anywhere IPv4,
-- -- HTTPS: Anywhere IPv4,
+	- HTTPS: Anywhere IPv4,
-- -- SSH: My IP.
+	- SSH: My IP.
 - And 2 outbound rules:
-- -- HTTP: Anywhere IPv4,
+	- HTTP: Anywhere IPv4,
-- --HTTPS: Anywhere IPv4
+	- HTTPS: Anywhere IPv4